Alabama

 |

-Yes; absentee ballot envelopes must be signed by the voter and a witness.
+Yes; absentee ballot envelopes must be signed by the voter and a witness who is at least 18 years old.
 Military and overseas voters are exempt from the witness requirement.

 |